-“Returning to work today doesn’t mean a mother has to stop breastfeeding,” says said Kimberly Congden, MSN, RN, IBCLC, manager, Lactation Services and Parent Education, at Baystate Medical Center.
+“Returning to work today doesn’t mean a mother has to stop breastfeeding,” said Kimberly Congden, manager of Lactation Services and Parent Education at Baystate Medical Center.

 Yet, a study in the journal Pediatrics, published by the American Academy of Pediatrics (AAP), noted that only a third of moms who planned on exclusively breastfeeding for three months went through with their plan.

 One of the reasons?
 The stress of returning to work, wondering if her workplace will be supportive, and the added need to pump, transport and store breast milk.

 World Breastfeeding Week

 August 1-7 is World Breastfeeding Week, sponsored by the World Alliance for Breastfeeding Action.
 It calls for support of women to combine breastfeeding and work and to feel empowered in claiming her and her baby’s right to breastfeed.

 “Working and breastfeeding need not be stressful for mothers.
 With the right breast pump, which thanks to the Affordable Care Act is often covered by insurance, a breastfeeding supportive childcare provider, and early communication with the employer about maternal pumping needs, breastfeeding can continue,” said Congden.
 “This breastfeeding relationship is important because breastfeeding promotes a bonding experience between mom and her infant and plays a role in decreasing a new mother’s stress.
 Also, breastfeeding mothers who return to work have a greater sense of connection to their baby during the workday.”

 Benefits of Breastfeeding